GameOverture/HyWebsite/mkdocs/docs/editor/items/index.md

 title: "🔶Project Items"
 ---

-Project Items are the building blocks of your game.
+Project Items are the components you use to build your game.
 They are created and edited within the **HyEditor** and used to assemble the various scene nodes that make up your game world.
 There are several types of Project Items, each serving a specific purpose, but they also have common concepts that apply to all items.

 ## Creating new Project Items